willfaught/paige/README.md

       class: "mb-0 text-center" # Default is "mb-0 text-center"
       hide: false # Default is false
   math: false # Enable math typesetting; default is false
+  header:
     menu:
       breakpoint: "sm" # Bootstrap breakpoint at which to display all menu items; default is "sm"
       style: "pills" # Menu item style; must be "links" or "pills"; default is "pills"
   main:
     metadata:
       authors: